 Look at your house from the outside.
 Make sure you know the following tips:

-- Consider an security alarm system.
+Consider a security alarm system.
 Alarms can be a good investment, especially if you have many valuables in your home or live in an isolated area or one with a history of break-ins.